 COMBO SABROSO (”tasty” combo) presents soul cleansing LATIN DANCE MUSIC and REGGAE!
+(Listen to tracks at the bottom of this page, and watch videos on the right.)
 Lead by pianist Matt Jenson, the group is committed to the hard hitting ’salsa dura’ sound of the 1970’s playing hits from the likes of Tito Puente, Eddie Palmieri, Oscar D’leon, Sonora Poncena and also known for their inspired salsa arrangements of American R&B hits from the likes of Marvin Gaye, Bill Withers, Santana.
 The group can turn on a dime and hit you with reggae versions of massive pop hits by artists such as Elton John, Steve Miller, the Police.

 The group was formed during the summer of 1998 when band leader, pianist/vocalist, Matt Jenson, then living in Portsmouth, NH, made a decision to pursue a much deeper understanding of this music that he loves so much.
 He assembled the best Latino musicians he could find in Boston and got a weekly gig for the group…and the rest is….HISTORY!

 Combo Sabroso list as their main influences the ensembles of Latin piano icon Eddie Palmieri and the grand percussionist, Tito Puente and Bob Marley.
 In fact Jenson studied with Palmieri and maintains a friendship with the Maestro and works with Mr. Palmieri’s timbale player, Jose Claussell.
 Matt also teaches a smash hit class on Marley at Berklee College of Music.
 With influences such as these you can bet that the group remains committed to the deeper side of both idioms.